-In 1946, the U. S. Geological Survey flew aeromagnetic surveys of the Bonneterre, Coldwater, Des Arc, De Soto, Farmington, Fredericktown, Ironton, Potosi, Richwood, and part of St. Clair quadrangles.
+In 1946, the U. S. Geological Survey flew aeromagnetic surveys of the Bonneterre, Coldwater, Des Arc, De Soto, Farmington, Fredericktown, Ironton, Potosi, Richwoods, and the S 1/2 of St. Clair quadrangles.
 These were published in cooperation with the Missouri Geological Survey in 1949.

-In 1948, the Berryman, Sullivan, and parts of Higdon, Marquand, and Union quadrangles were flown by the U. S. Geological Survey with that organization underwriting one-half the cost.
+In 1948, the Berryman, Sullivan, and parts of Higdon, Marquand, Weingarten, and Union quadrangles were flown by the U. S. Geological Survey with that organization underwriting one-half the cost.
 The Missouri Geological Survey and interested mining companies each contributed one-fourth the cost.
 These were published in cooperation with the Missouri Geological Survey in 1951.